VMware HCX 4.5 | 13 OCT 2022 | Build 20616025 (Connector), 20616027 (Cloud)

 Upgrading to HCX 4.5.0 from HCX 4.2 and above is supported.

-Upgrading to HCX 4.5 from other versions requires a full upgrade to 4.3 prior to 4.5.
+Upgrading to HCX 4.5.0 from all versions less than 4.2 requires a full upgrade to 4.3.3 first.

 All site paired systems must be upgraded.